 - Stage 4 lung cancer has a poor survival rate.
-Less than 10% of patients live for five years.
+Less than 10% of patients with stage 4 lung cancer live for five years.

 - Stage 4 is split into two sub-stages: stage 4A and stage 4B.
 Stage 4A has a slightly better prognosis and life expectancy.

 - Stage 4 asbestos lung cancer can be a common diagnosis because asbestos lung cancer is often diagnosed too late to still be in earlier stages.
 Asbestos lung cancer has a latency period of at least 10 years, and patients often misinterpret serious side effects.

 - The symptoms of lung cancer worsen in stage 4 as the respiratory system is more affected by the presence of tumors.

 - Treatment for stage 4 lung cancer includes chemotherapy, immunotherapy, and in some cases, surgery.

 Stage 4 is the most advanced of the stages of lung cancer.
 Patients in this stage typically focus more on quality of life and comfort measures rather than aggressive treatments.
 Although, some patients still want to fight to extend time with their family.

 There are two types of lung cancer: non-small cell and small cell.
 According to the National Cancer Institute, around 40% of patients with non-small cell lung cancer are diagnosed in stage 4.
 Close to 66% of patients with small cell lung cancer are diagnosed in stage 4.
 Fortunately, most people have non-small cell lung cancer.